Packers’ rally against 49ers reveals their reliance on Adams

 It turns out they had no reason to worry.

-Adams lay on the field for a couple of minutes and went into the medical tent after a big hit from San Francisco’s Johnnie Ward landed in the receiver’s upper-body area.
+Adams lay on the field for a couple of minutes and went into the medical tent after a big hit from San Francisco’s Jimmie Ward landed in the receiver’s upper-body area.
 But he missed only one play and then caught a 25-yard pass and a 17-yard toss from Aaron Rodgers in the final minute to set up Mason Crosby’s game-winning 51-yard field goal as time expired.

 How did he make such a quick return?